 Basketball was his favorite ball game.
 Tatay was a great player and top shooter in Severino Reyes St.‘s basketball court.
 He said to my brothers to practice, practice, and more practice to make it perfect!

 He was a good player of bowling too!
-I remembered cheering for him with my brother Jon and mother to win over Paeng Nepomuceno and Tito Sotto in Celebrity Sports Plaza and Magallanes Bowling Center.
+I remembered cheering for him with my brother Jon and mother to win over Paeng Nepomuceno and Tito Sotto then in Celebrity Sports Plaza and Magallanes Bowling Center.

 He imbued education as our important weapon in hunger or poverty.
 He said, finishing our courses will be his heritage.